-A lot of the inquires we receive are about a desire for churches or organizations to utilize the Be the Bridge materials, but there are so many options they aren’t sure where to start!
+A lot of the inquires we receive are about a desire for churches or organizations to use Be the Bridge materials, but there are so many options they aren’t sure where to start.

 We are so thankful to be able to provide so many resources for those interested to be successful in their journey of reconciliation.
 Here’s a bit of a roadmap to get you started.

-Whether you are new or more seasoned to the work of Be the Bridge, you first have to grab Tasha’s book!
-In here you will read the story of how Tasha became a bridge builder and what it will take for the church to be a credible witness in this work.
+Whether you are new or more seasoned to the work of Be the Bridge, you first have to grab our Founder’s book!
+In here you will read the story of how Latasha Morrison became a bridge-builder and what it will take for the church to be a credible witness in this work.
 It is a perfect primer for all other resources we provide and a fantastic starting point either for individuals to read, or for a book club or small group.

-If you have a multi-racial group of people who have done the work of educating themselves for a while now (not just cursory work, but white members especially need to not be brand new to talking about race and racism) and want to dig right into reconciliation work, you can go ahead and jump right on it with our main guide.
+If you have a multi-racial group of people who have done the work of educating themselves for a while now and want to dig right into reconciliation work, you can continue with our Discussion Guide.
 The group leaders will need both a regular guide AND a leader guide.
+We highly recommend all white people complete our Be the Bridge 101: Foundational Principles Every White Bridge-Builder Needs to Understand course.
+You can find the guide in our shop and work through it with a small group or complete our online Zoom training.

 Want to know how to get a group started?
 We’ve got guidance for that here and we also offer a Facebook group specifically for group leaders or those wanting to start a group.
 There, you will find all kinds of support such as the ability to ask other leaders questions as well as watch leader training videos by our team.
 We recommend groups no larger than 8-12 members, so if you have a whole church wanting to participate, you will need to divide people up into small groups, as both trust and relationships are key to this work.
 Before your group gets started, it is helpful to have all members, regardless of race, read the 16 Tips for White Bridge-Builders to make sure you have common language and expectations for interracial communication.